Your information is valuable to you, and potentially to the wider University, and you will have invested considerable time and effort in creating it.

 To protect your information, you need to consider where it should be stored and how it will be backed-up and secured.
 You will need to think about whether you will need to share your information and be aware of how you and any collaborators can access the documents.
+You should also consider what needs to happen to your information when you graduate or leave Queen's employment.

 Where should I store my data?